Patron Gemma Owen gives rescued Shetland a new home

 Gemma Owen has built up over 2-million followers across social media, where she documents her dressage career as well as her glamorous lifestyle.
 She lives at home in Cheshire with her parents, brother and sisters, and a menagerie of dogs and horses – including 30-year-old Daphne, the pony that helped her fall in love with dressage, who is living out her retirement alongside retired racehorses from the family’s racing yard, Manor House Stables.

-We are the largest equine rescue and rehoming charity in the UK and anyone who feels they would like to rehome one of our horses can find out more by visiting our website HERE.
+We are the largest equine rescue and rehoming charity in the UK and anyone who feels they would like to rehome one of our horses can find out more by visiting the rehoming page on our website.

 Enjoy reading stories like this?